 PNP open-collector output

 The NPN type is widely used for sensors and PLC outputs in the U.S. and Japan.
-In Europe, on the other hand, the PNP type is often used to prevent malfunction in case of wire breakage or short circuit to the enclosure.
+In Europe, the PNP (sourcing) type is more common, as it can offer fail-safe behavior in certain scenarios, such as a short-to-ground.

 The input/output logic circuit method may be transistor-transistor logic (TTL) or CMOS, in addition to the open-collector type.